You Bought a Robot Vacuum and Now You Empty It Every Other Day. The Roomba i3+ Empties Itself for 60 Days.

 Frequently Asked Questions

-Is the Roomba i3+ good for pet hair?
+Is the Roomba i3+ EVO good for pet hair?

 More Robot Vacuum Reviews